ARM-software/CSAL/coresight-tools/discovery.md

   * /dev/mem, if the kernel was built with CONFIG_DEVMEM
   * building and loading the cskern kernel module supplied with CSAL.
 For this you will need to set up for building kernel modules.

-### Getting a DS-5 SDF or RVC file
+### Getting an ArmDS or DS-5 SDF or RVC file

-  * check to see if the file is supplied with DS-5
+  * check to see if the file is supplied with your debugger
-  * attach DS-5 to the board with JTAG and use the DS-5 Platform Configuration Editor (PCE) to generate a file
+  * attach the debugger to the board with JTAG, and use the Platform Configuration Editor (PCE) to generate a file

 ### Set up for building kernel modules